Updated 2026 Regulations Australia Sydney Melbourne

 • Melbourne levy: 7.5% Short Stay Levy on bookings of 28 days or fewer

-• Fines: Up to $220,000 for corporations, $110,000 for individuals
+• Fines: Up to $1.1M for corporations, $220,000 for individuals (serious Code of Conduct breaches)

 • ATO crackdown: Data matching catches undeclared rental income; apportionment errors are the top audit trigger